bkkumar7015974487/website_monitor/README.md

 1. Get a Heroku Account and add a credit card so that you get 1000h dyno hours for free
 2. Install Heroku Toolbelt and `cd website_monitor`
 3. Create a Heroku instance `heroku create` and note down the app name
-4. Add [Sparkline](https://elements.heroku.com/addons/sparkpost) for sending E-Mails: `heroku addons:create sparkpost`
-5. Add dyno-metadata from Heroku Labs: `heroku labs:enable runtime-dyno-metadata -a <app name>`.
-This provides the `HEROKU_APP_NAME` environment variable, which we need for a pinger to prevent the app from idling
+4. Add dyno-metadata from Heroku Labs: `heroku labs:enable runtime-dyno-metadata -a <app name>`.
+This provides the `HEROKU_APP_NAME` environment variable, which we need for a pinger to prevent the app from idling.
-6. Push to Heroku: `git push heroku master`
+5. Push to Heroku: `git push heroku master`

 ### to deploy or develop locally